Fralin Undergraduate Research Fellowship (FURF)

 - Ask your faculty mentor to submit a brief statement in support of your application, indicating that they are willing to guide your research.
 This should be submitted via email to email@example.com.

-- Collect the following information (so you can then cut-and-paste into the google form):
+- Collect the following information (so you can then cut-and-paste into the online form):

 - Your faculty mentor's first and last name, email address, and home department